Which type of electric vehicle is best suited for your fleet?

 4 minutes

-Hybrid Electric Vehicles (HEV)
+Hybrid electric vehicles (HEV)

-HEVs combine an internal combustion engine and an electric vehicle drivetrain.
-The electric vehicle drivetrain allows the vehicle to achieve significantly better fuel economy.
+HEVs offer a practical transition for fleets not yet ready to fully commit to electric power.
+They combine an internal combustion engine and an electric vehicle drivetrain.
+This drivetrain allows the vehicle to achieve significantly better fuel economy.
 However, an HEV does not require an external power source to recharge the battery.
 Instead, recharging of the on-board battery is done through regeneration, including regenerative braking.
-HEVs are not commonly considered to be a Zero Emissions Vehicle (ZEV) by climate organizations or government agencies since they rely on the internal combustion engine to recharge the battery.

-PHEVs have a hybrid engine that use both an electric motor and gas engine to operate and can be powered by both a battery and fuel.
+PHEVs have a hybrid engine that uses both an electric motor and a gas engine and can be powered by both a battery and fuel.
 The battery can be recharged through an electrical power source and the vehicle's tank can be refilled with fuel.
 The battery can typically last for around 50 kilometers, after which the engine requires gasoline or diesel to continue.
-The battery in a PHEV can be plugged in to a power source to be charged and, in some cases, can be recharged through regenerative braking.
-PHEVs are considered a ZEV by many climate organizations and government agencies as they can be recharged without relying on an internal combustion engine and can travel short distances relying solely on electrical power.

 Fleet use case: PHEVs are ideal for fleet drivers who typically travel less than 50 kilometers (31 miles) a day but on occasion travel longer ranges.

-Battery Electric Vehicles (BEV)
+Battery electric vehicles (BEV)

-BEVs, also referred to simply as electric vehicles, have motors that are solely powered by rechargeable batteries with no internal combustion engine and no harmful emissions.
 The batteries for these vehicles are recharged through an external electrical power source.
-The driving range for BEV vehicles can vary from 200 kilometers (125 miles) per charge up to more than 500 kilometers (310 miles) per charge depending on the specific model of the BEV.
-BEVs are considered a ZEV by most climate organizations and government agencies as they rely solely on electrical power to travel
+The driving range for EVs can vary from 200 kilometers (125 miles) per charge up to more than 500 kilometers (310 miles) per charge, depending on the specific model of the BEV.
+They are considered a ZEV by most climate organizations and government agencies as they do not produce tailpipe emissions.

 HEV, PHEV and BEV comparison chart